Nickotato/ShadowSMP/README.md

   - Players start with 0 souls.
   - Gain 1 soul per player kill; lose 1 soul on death.
   - Max 5 souls; hitting -5 souls results in a ban.
-- **Revive Book:** Bring fallen players back into the game, starting at 3 souls.
+- **Soul Catcher:** Bring fallen players back into the game, starting at 3 souls.

 ---